GhassenBenMakhlouf/Deep_Planning_3D/README.md

 Use config.yaml("comsol_data" dictionary) also to set the conductivities of the environment, obstacles and goal respectively.

 ### Train the 3D CNN
-* Use requirements.txt to install the needed packages
 * Use config.yaml("learning" dictionary) to set the paths of the numpy data for train, val and test and the batch size.
 * Use config.yaml("learning" dictionary) also to set the maximum number of epochs.
 The script uses an early stopping with patience 100 epochs.
 * The model checkpoints will be saved in folder "checkpoints"